MeepMutyala/SURRF/README.md

 First things first, you'll need an API key from Perplexity to run the project.
 You can get one with the Pro version, or clone my repo and reconfigure the API I made for internal use (app/utils/easyAPI.js) for chatGPT or other models with APIs.

 Make sure you have NodeJS and NextJS installed.
-I haven't configured

 clone the repo, cd into the folder, install dependencies:
 ```